 4 April - the Canal & River Trust's chief executive, Richard Parry, visited the breach to meet with the engineers, project manager and our contractors to see how the plans for works are progressing.

 29 March – thank you for the fantastic response from the community - with offers of volunteering, free use of meeting rooms, and of course, the people who've helped in fundraising.

-We're in consistent contact with boaters who've been affected to keep them up to date on progress.
+We're in consistent contact with boaters affected to keep them up to date on progress.
 Our waterway chaplains have been at hand on site, offering help to boaters that live on board.

 23 March - Principal engineer, Mark Durham, talks about what we've been up to on site over the last couple of days.

 19 March - project team manager, Clive Mitchell, was on site of the breach and gave a brief update in the short video below on the damage.